frirasyidi/frirasyidi.github.io/_posts/2023-12-06-when-tested-enough.md

    | -------- | ---- | ----- | ----- | ------ |
    | range    | < $1 | < $11 | < 101 | > $101 |

-2. Take valid and invalid value on the edge of each partition
+2. Take valid and invalid values on the edge of each partition

    - partition 0%:
      - invalid: -$0.01
      - valid: $0
      - valid: $0.99
      - invalid: $1
    - partition 5%:
      - invalid: $0.99
      - valid: $1
      - valid: $10.99
      - invalid: $11
    - partition 10%:
      - invalid: $10.99
      - valid: $11
      - valid: $100.99
      - invalid: $101
    - partition 15%:
      - invalid: $100.99
      - valid: $101

 3. Combine and remove the redundant tests

    - -$0.01 should be rejected
    - $0 should get no discount
    - $0.99 should get no discount
-   - $1 should get 5% discount
+   - $1 should get a 5% discount
-   - $10.99 should get 5% discount
+   - $10.99 should get a 5% discount
-   - $11 should get 10% discount
+   - $11 should get a 10% discount
-   - $100.99 should get 10% discount
+   - $100.99 should get a 10% discount
-   - $101 should get 15% discount
+   - $101 should get a 15% discount

 ### Decision Table

-Also called "Cause effect table" because it maps a system's effects and its causes.
-Laying down each variable and their states (boolean or discrete) alongside the effect it causes.
+Also called the "Cause Effect Table" because it maps a system's effects and its causes.
+Laying down each variable and its states (boolean or discrete) alongside the effect it causes.

 This is best used to record and test complex business rules that a system must implement.

 The technique considers 100% coverage when all the decision rule is covered.
-Note that the strength of this technique lies on making sure no decisions are left untested, so this may a huge number of cases needs to be created and run.
+Note that the strength of this technique lies in making sure no decisions are left untested, so this may a huge number of cases need to be created and run.

 #### Example